 In his role with CRI, which he has held since January 2013, Pete Giacomini is creating new opportunities for CRI's growth through development of global and domestic alliances, advancement of research programming, and consideration of acquisitions that expand services and markets for its cooperative businesses.

-Prior to joining CRI, he was COO for AgSource, which he began working in 1985.
+Prior to joining CRI, Pete was COO for AgSource, where he began working in 1985.
 He also served as president and CEO of the Wisconsin Dairy Herd Improvement Cooperative and director of field services and jersey marketing service for the American Jersey Cattle Association.
 He received his bachelor's degree from the University of Wisconsin-Madison in agricultural economics and dairy science.

 Dean Gilge — CRI

 Associate Vice President, Global Development

 Dean Gilge has 30 years' cooperative experience, working for Cooperative Resources International (CRI) and its predecessors in various management positions.